Join the HJF Team!

-HJF is seeking a Research Associate to support NeuroTrauma Department at the Naval Medical Research Center (NMRC).
-HJF provides scientific, technical and programmatic support services to NMRC.
+HJF is seeking a Research Associate to support the NeuroTrauma Department at the Naval Medical Research Center (NMRC) in Silver Spring, MD.
+HJF provides scientific, technical and programmatic support services to NeuroTrauma Department.

-The NeuroTrauma Department, a program of the Henry M. Jackson Foundation is seeking a Research Associate to study basic mechanisms of cell and tissue damage as observed in militarily relevant animals models of traumatic brain injury with and without hemorrhagic shock.
+The NeuroTrauma Department at NMRC is seeking a Research Associate to study basic mechanisms of cell and tissue damage as observed in militarily relevant animal models of traumatic brain injury with and without hemorrhagic shock.
 This is a challenging opportunity with an exciting research program focused on the physiology, histopathology and molecular biology aspects of brain and other related damage and definition of possible biomarkers of injury as well as targets for potential protection or pharmaceutical therapy after injury.
+Recent military conflicts have shown that the incidence of thrombotic and embolic complications in combat casualties is disproportionally higher than in civilian casualties, thus leading to the practice among trauma surgeons to use Venous Thrombosis Chemoprophylaxis (VTC), i.e. heparin.
+This however meets reluctance among neurosurgeons whose concern is that this could potentially increase cerebral hemorrhage.
+The incumbent would lead a pre-clinical study addressing multiple issues for which there are no definitive answers or guidance.
+The results of this study, either for or against the use heparinoids in brain injury, will be immediately translatable to both civilian and military severe TBI populations.
+Data from this study has the potential to modify guidelines for the use of VTC in brain injured patients.

-Required Knowledge Skills and Abilities: M.S. in a related scientific discipline and a minimum of three years related work experience.
-Knowledge of appropriate scientific area; ability to analyze and interpret data.
-Previous experience with molecular biology and histopathology is preferred.
+Required Knowledge, Skills and Abilities: Knowledge of appropriate scientific area; ability to analyze, interpret and communicate data.
+Previous experience with whole animal physiology experiments, small animal stereotactic surgeries, molecular biology, inflammation and immunohistopathology is preferred

-Work Environment: Laboratory environment; may involve working with biohazardous materials; may require working evenings and weekends.
+Work Environment: Laboratory environment; may involve working with biohazardous materials; may require working early morning, evenings and weekends.